 A well-furnished mind is a good advertising brain.
 The best agencies will expect you to fill yours with experiences that will benefit the work, so if you're a social wallflower, advertising is not for you.

 It's More About Working Hard Than Playing Hard

 When it comes to the decadence and debauchery, saying that it doesn't happen anymore, anywhere, would be disingenuous.
 Don't expect to lead the life of a rock-star by working in advertising.
-While it's true that a certain amount of exuberance and decadence used to proliferate the profession (Mad Men is one such example), it has all but vanished since the stock market collapse of the late eighties.
+While it's true that a certain amount of exuberance and decadence used to proliferate the profession—the television show Mad Men portrays one such example—it has all but vanished since the stock market collapse of the late eighties.